Stephen Wright (cricketer, born 1952)

 Stephen Wright (born 4 February 1952) is an English former first-class cricketer.

-Wright was born at Muswell Hill in February 1952 and later studied at Clare College at the University of Cambridge.
+Wright was born at Muswell Hill in February 1952 and later studied at Emmanuel College at the University of Cambridge.
 While studying at Cambridge, he played first-class cricket for Cambridge University Cricket Club in 1973, making ten appearances, which included playing that seasons University Match against Oxford.
 Playing as a batsman who was utilised as both an opening and middle order batsman in the Cambridge side, he scored 277 runs at an average of 14.57, with a highest score of 41.
 Wright played for Cambridge the following season, making a single List A one-day appearance against Sussex at Hove in the Benson & Hedges Cup; batting in the middle order, he was dismissed by Chris Waller for 0.